 You may need to increase your tension on either the top tension dial or on the bobbin.
 The tension is what helps keep the stitches neat and secure.

-To put your Oekaki Renaissance in free motion embroidery mode, first, make sure you’re using the embroidery needle provided with your machine.
+To put your Oekaki Renaissance in free motion embroidery mode, first, make sure you’re using the embroidery foot provided with your machine.
 Press the Oekaki button, and use the stitch selection panel to set the speed you’d like to sew it.
 Use the foot pedal to control the width of your stitch.
 To prepare your fabric, we suggest starting off with a mid to heavy weight fabric – these are easier for free motion embroidery!
 For extra stability, place your fabric in an embroidery hoop or apply stiff interfacing before sewing.
 Once your machine and fabric are ready, start sewing: practice makes perfect!
-A great place to get started is by viewing the sewing blog which has lists of tutorials.
-There are loads of ideas and templates too if you’re not sure.
+A great place to get started is by viewing the video and the sewing blog.
+There are lists of tutorials, lots of ideas and templates if you’re not sure.

 To work the needle threader you need to thread the machine as normal down to the last part where you would normally thread the eye of the needle.
 To use the needle threader, simply pull down the needle threader lever, hook your thread around the hook and continue pulling the lever until the threader rotates and threads the needle.
 You can see the full process at around 3 minutes into our threading guide video here.
-If you believe this is a problem with the machine please contact us by email or phone. https://www.toyotaoekakiworld.com/contact-us/
+If you believe this is a problem with the machine please contact us.

 The best stitch to use for stretch fabric is the lightning stitch – it looks like a zig-zag stitch but more uneven like a lightning bolt.
 Alternatively, you can use the standard zig-zag stitch on a wide stitch length.